Getting a new dog is exciting.

-Also, they are considered to be a parlor dog, companions, and the usual pet for wealthy people.
-They were able to grow popularity and then became one of the most popular dogs in the 1950s.
-They ranked the most popular both in the United States and the United Kingdom.
+They were also considered a parlor dog and a companion, and were a common pet for wealthy people.
+They grew popularity and eventually became one of the most popular dogs in the 1950s, both in the United States and the United Kingdom.

 One of the important things that a healthy Yorkie should possess is a relatively proportioned body.
-It needs to be compact, short, and their back should be level.
+It needs to be compact, short, and the back should be level.

 Legs, Feet, And Tail

 The forelegs of a Yorkie are straight, and the hind legs are straight when seen from behind, but their stifles are slightly bent when you see it from the side.
 They have round feet and black toenails.
-Their tails are docked and carried slightly higher than their back.
+Yorkie tails are docked most of the time, and carried slightly higher than their back.

-One fantastic thing about Yorkie’s color is their ability to change their coat over the period when they were born, they are usually black and tan.
-But eventually, when they are adults, it becomes blue, a darker deep steel grey, almost black and bronze in combination.
+One cool thing about the colors of Yorkies is how they can change over the period of their life.
+When they are born, Yorkies are usually black and tan.
+But eventually, when they become adults, it turns blue, a darker deep steel grey, or almost black and bronze in combination.

 Their body is blue or black from their back all the way to the neck and to the tip of the tail.
-And their head is mostly golden brownish, with a richer tan/gold combination on the ears and in their muzzle.
+And their head is mostly golden brownish, with a richer tan/gold combination on the ears and around the muzzle.
 Their chest and legs are also tan.

 Things To Consider Before Adopting A Yorkie Puppy

-Aside from that, they may or may not be the right furry friend for you.
-Regardless of any breed, all dog ownership requires a lot of responsibility with 24-hour care, health bills, and a lot of training.
+But they have some issues as well, and may not be the right furry friend for you.
+In addition, ownership of any dog, regardless of breed, requires a lot of responsibility with 24-hour care, health bills, and a lot of training.

-They are the kind of furry that is very curious and active.
-Do not be surprised that sometimes this dog breed can be a little moody and stubborn.
-It is the kind of attitude that is imprinted into their genes.
+They are also very curious and active.
+Do not be surprised that this breed can sometimes be a little moody and stubborn.
+This attitude is imprinted into their genes.
 As a result, this breed of dogs might not be suitable if you have young children in the house.